trekforever/Front-end-Developer-Interview-Questions/README.md

 ### HTML-Specific Questions:

 * What's a `doctype` do?
+  * **Answer**: Defines the document type
 * What's the difference between standards mode and quirks mode?
+  * **Answer**: Quirks mode emulates behavior and layout for old browsers like NetScape or IE5.
+Standards emulates behavior described by the HTML and CSS standards.
 * What are the limitations when serving XHTML pages?
   * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?
   * What kind of things must you be wary of when design or developing for multilingual sites?
 * What are `data-` attributes good for?
+  * **Answer**: Custom data variables, can be easily accessed using the dataset property of DOM.
 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
+ * **Answer**: HTML5 at its core is still a layout language that gives structure to your sites.
+The building blocks are just the various semantic tags that give your site meaning and structure.
 * Describe the difference between cookies, sessionStorage and localStorage.
+  * **Answer**: Cookies are permanent (until they expire) key-value pairs logged by a website in your hard drive, can be used by all browsers (not browser-specific). session and localStorage are supported only on HTML5 browsers. sessionStorage stores key-value pairs of data, but are cleaned when a user closes the browser. localStorage stores key-value pairs forever until deleted by user or the website.

 ### JS-Specific Questions

 * Explain event delegation
+  * **Answer**: Two models - event bubble and event capture.
+Event bubbling describe that an event will 'bubble up' to all of its parents when initiated.
+Event capture describes that an event will 'propagate down' to all of its children when initiated.
 * Explain how `this` works in JavaScript
+  * **Answer**: `this` refers to the object of the current execution context and scope. `this` is redetermined everytime a new execution context is ran.
 * Explain how prototypal inheritance works
+  * **Answer**: Javascript is a dynamic, weakly typed language.
+Unlike other languages, Javascript does not have classes.
+In terms of inheritance, objects is the only thing that Javascript have.
+But it has the notion of a prototypical object, an object used as a template from which to get the initial properties for a new object.
+Any object can specify its own properties, either when you create it or at run time.
+In addition, any object can be associated as the prototype for another object, allowing the second object to share the first object's properties.
 * How do you go about testing your JavaScript?
+  * **Answer**: Custom tests using eval, using the debugger on firebug/javascript console (step-by-step debugging), putting a watch on all the variables and observe the stack at each step.
+Can also use try and catch statements too.
 * AMD vs. CommonJS?
 * What's a hashtable?
 * What are `undefined` and `undeclared` variables?
+  * **Answer**: `undefined` is when variables are declared but not initalized (does not have a value). `undeclared` variables means just that - variables that are not declared yet.
+Will throw a reference error when ran.
 * What is a closure, and how/why would you use one?
   * Your favorite pattern used to create them? argyle (Only applicable to IIFEs)
+  * **Answer**: A closure is like keeping a copy of all the local variables, just as they were when a function exited.
+Like a stack-frame which is not deallocated when the function returns.
+Useful because it is convenient making your code more clear and readable, although you can achieve the same things without them.
 * What's a typical use case for anonymous functions?
+  * **Answer**: Code brevity, scope management (Anonymous functions can be used to create temporary/private scope), useful in closures.
 * Explain the "JavaScript module pattern" and when you'd use it.
   * Bonus points for mentioning clean namespacing.
   * What if your modules are namespace-less?